innoq/architecture-antipatterns/patterns/over_modularization.md

     - The modules are supposed to provide a better build-performance/maintainability/testability in the future.
     - The modules could be reused in the future.
     - Developers are afraid that a further modularization at a later time will be difficult.
-- [Cargo-Culting]: Developers modularize software because others do without understanding why.
+- [Cargo-Culting](cargo_culting.md): Developers modularize software because others do without understanding why.
 - Developers made bad experiences with Under-Modularization.
 - Developers lack domain knowledge.